mutazen/Your-cocktail/README.md

 In simple words, we want to help everyone to find their favorite cocktail.
 In order to do that, we have developed this website to give them a way to search information about drinks based on their features.
 In an easy, simple and intuitive way.

-To acomplish our objective, this website is able to:
+To accomplish our objective, this website is able to:
 * Search cocktail by name, type, category or ingredient.
 * Filter search results by cocktail type, category or ingredient.
 * Show information about cocktails features, their preparation instructions and their ingredients.